-2021 to mark a return to the restrictions of the First Emirate.63 Certainly, from that point, the Taliban renewed their assault on critical human rights, especially for girls and women.64 [REDACTED].65
+28. Notwithstanding some adjustments in its internal organisation, the Taliban's assumption of de facto national authority on 15 August 2021 marked no significant change in ideology or method from the First Emirate-indeed, those with a long history in the Taliban tended to remain in power.61 Victims and witnesses considered the Taliban return to power on 15 August 2021 to mark a return to the restrictions of the First Emirate.62 Certainly, from that point, the Taliban renewed their assault on critical human rights, especially for girls and women.63 [REDACTED].64

-- 29. Central to the Taliban ideology was a rigid and reductive conception of gender.66 From that perspective, society is and must be strictly divided between females and males, and females are not entitled to the same rights and freedoms as males.67 Only very limited rights (such as those relating to marriage, dowry and inheritance) are afforded to females.68 As a consequence of this gendered dimension of the Taliban ideology, every Afghan was expected to comply with the roles, appearance, obligations and behaviour prescribed as appropriate for their gender, as it was perceived by the Taliban.
-The Taliban regards the primary duty of the Emirate and its leader to impose their ideology and the rules thereunder on the Afghan population69-whose duty is simply to obey the Taliban's ideology and the instructions of the leader.70 - 30.
-While the Taliban ideology was informed by political and religious views, among other factors, this did not mean that it truly reflected the broader philosophies or faiths it claimed to represent.
-To the contrary, key outworkings of the Taliban ideology addressed in this Application such as severely depriving girls and women of the right to education have been repeatedly criticised by States with large Muslim populations,71 institutions such as the Organization of Islamic Cooperation,72 and individual Islamic scholars (both in Afghanistan and outside).73 Far from a legitimate expression of faith or self-determination, the Taliban's coercive and harmful conduct amounts to a crime against humanity under the Statute.
+29. Central to the Taliban ideology was a rigid and reductive conception of gender.65 From that perspective, society is and must be strictly divided between females and males, and females are not entitled to the same rights and freedoms as males.66 Only very limited rights (such as those relating to marriage, dowry and inheritance) are afforded to females.67 As a consequence of this gendered dimension of the Taliban ideology, every Afghan was expected to comply with the roles, appearance, obligations and behaviour prescribed as appropriate for their gender, as it was perceived by the Taliban.
+The Taliban regards the primary duty of the Emirate and its leader to impose their ideology and the rules thereunder on the Afghan population68-whose duty is simply to obey the Taliban's ideology and the instructions of the leader.69

+30. While the Taliban ideology was informed by political and religious views, among other factors, this did not mean that it truly reflected the broader philosophies or faiths it claimed to represent.
+To the contrary, key outworkings of the Taliban ideology addressed in this Application - such as severely depriving girls and women of the right to education - have been repeatedly criticised by States with large Muslim populations,70 institutions such as the Organization of Islamic Cooperation,71 and individual Islamic scholars (both in Afghanistan